-Jason was recently announced as the recipient of the 2017 Richard B. Lindsay QC Exceptional Young Lawyer Award by Canadian Defence Lawyers for exceptional contributions to the legal profession in Canada.
+Jason was the recipient of the 2017 Richard B. Lindsay QC Exceptional Young Lawyer Award by Canadian Defence Lawyers for exceptional contributions to the legal profession in Canada.

 Jason regularly teaches, trains and collaborates with clients, industry participants and fellow lawyers on changes to the SABS, implementation of the LAT and developing caselaw.